Sign In

 Knowledge

-• Recognize a broad range of technical aspects of the building practices, systems and materials, their role in the implementation of design, and their impact on the environment.
+• Recognize a broad range of technical aspects of the building practices, systems, and materials, their role in the design implementation, and their impact on the environment.

 Skills

-• Collect, examine, compare and contrast complex data with regard to culture and context.
+• Collect, examine, and compare complex data about architecture and context.

-• Effectively apply their knowledge on sustainability to preserve both built and natural environments in response to the changing global conditions.
+• Apply knowledge of sustainable architecture to preserve both built and natural environments in response to the changing global conditions.

 • Demonstrate problem-solving skills and critical thinking methods.